 His style of writing has created such as an impact that his style got a special tag which is known as “Kafkaesque”.
 Frederick R. Karl, author of his critical biography of Franz Kafka, believed that the word is as misused as it is used?

 The term ‘Kafkaesque’ as a style is seen by many as a synonymy for “Surreal”.

-His stories are strikingly strange, symbolize and signify absurdity of life.
+His stories are strikingly strange, symbolizing the weirdness and signifying absurdity of life.
 He delves deep into the psychology layers of the character and characterizes the bizarre side of one’s imagination & thinking.
-He enjoyed playing with metaphors and his expression was metaphorical in articulation.
-Though his points were simple and straight but it was complex and critical to decipher.
+He sumptuously enjoyed playing with metaphors and his expression was intrinsically metaphorical in articulation.
+Though his points were simple and straight to the point but he was always weaving a web of complexity and that was inherently critical to decipher.